ericeilertson/lms-rust/README.md

 incremented before each signature is returned.

-If the LMS private key is persisted to storage, you **MUST** update the persistent storage after each signature is generated and before it is released to the rest of the application.
+If the LMS private key is persisted to storage, you **MUST** update the persistent storage before each signature is generated.
 Failure to adhere to this requirement is a security vulnerability in your application.

 For a stateless hash-based signature algorithm, see